 Integration tests are used to check how components work inside WordPress.

-Assuming you have a plugin on your testing environment, in the project root folder run
+Assuming you have a plugin on your testing environment, run the following in the project root folder:

 wp scaffold plugin-tests my-plugin